 Program Director - Professor Lisa Russ Spaar, email@example.com

-This area program of the Department of English allows talented undergraduate writers to pursue serious study of the craft of poetry writing and poetics within the context of the English major.
+This area program of the Department of English allows talented undergraduate writers to pursue serious study of the craft of poetry writing within the context of the English major.
 The Area Program in Poetry Writing (APPW) encourages its participants to shape an interdisciplinary curriculum that nurtures and inspires each student’s particular work and developing aesthetic.
 Many of our students double major or minor in another discipline that relates to their poetic projects and inclinations.

 The Poetry Writing Area Program is a two-year course of study.
 The Program is small and admission is competitive.
 Students apply in the spring semester of their second year.
 After the student is admitted, she or he must declare a major in English, though the requirements for the Poetry Writing program differ from the requirements for a standard major.

-*The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students understanding of language and its capacities, and collegial community among students in the poetry writing program.
-Topics, which are often interdisciplinary and cross-genre in nature, might include The Poetic Sequence in Contemporary American Poetry, Ecstatic Poetry, Dramatic Monologue: The Mask in Verse, Negative Capability and its Heirs, Terrorizing and Creating Reality: Language & the Surrealist Poets, Order and Disorder: The Lyric Impulse, Brilliant Corners: Jazz & Poetry, Poetry and the World,"Poetic Form," or Poets Prose.
+*The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students’ understanding of language and its capacities, and collegial community among students in the poetry writing program.
+Topics might include “The Poetic Sequence in Contemporary American Poetry,” "Ecstatic Poetry,” "Dramatic Monologue: The Mask in Verse,” "Negative Capability and its Heirs," "Terrorizing and Creating Reality: Language & the Surrealist Poets," "Order and Disorder: The Lyric Impulse," "Brilliant Corners: Jazz & Poetry," "Poetry and the World," or "Poets’ Prose."
 Or these seminars might focus on a particular poet or poets.
 These seminars are offered to APPW students each semester; the APPW student is required to take two while matriculating in the Program, and may take more than two if he or she wishes.

-For Further Information: Contact Program Director Lisa Russ Spaar in Bryan Hall 403, or by phone at 434-924-6625, or by e-mail at LRS9E@virginia.edu.
+For Further Information: Contact Program Director Lisa Russ Spaar in Bryan Hall 407, or by phone at 434-924-6625, or by e-mail at LRS9E@virginia.edu.
 Application forms may also be found in Bryan 236.